TonyM1958/HA-FoxESS-Modbus/README.md

    </br>
 </h2>

+---
+** Please note: April 2023, this intergation only has limited maintenance and is not being updated to support new inverter models.
+@nathanmarlor has mirrored and extended functionality in this alternative https://github.com/nathanmarlor/foxess_modbus
+---

 This site contains code and information for integrating Fox ESS inverters with Home Assistant.
 It is a refactored and evolved version, derived from https://github.com/StealthChesnut/HA-FoxESS-Modbus.

 The changes from the main branch include: